MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcontractors-as-bookable-resources.md

 ---
 title: Set up subcontractors as bookable resources
-description: This topic explains how to set up and maintain subcontractor resources that are created from users and contacts in the system, so that they can be associated with subcontracts in Microsoft Dynamics 365 Project Operations.
+description: This article explains how to set up and maintain subcontractor resources that are created from users and contacts in the system, so that they can be associated with subcontracts in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 07/28/2021
 ms.topic: article